 The state of legal temporariness – a multi-fold high-level of uncertainty and precarity – has been demonstrated to have a negative impact on (im)migrant workers’ physical, psychological, financial, and social well-being.

-This being said, employer-dependant paths to permanent legal status also exacerbate the power imbalance in favor of the employer.
-Such employer-based immigration sponsorship schemes discourages workers from leaving abusive or unsafe working conditions, restricting their capacity to resign, exercise rights and access to justice.
+This being said, employer-dependent paths to permanent legal status also exacerbate the power imbalance in favour of the employer.
+Such employer-based immigration sponsorship schemes discourage workers from leaving abusive or unsafe working conditions, restricting their capacity to resign, exercise rights and access to justice.

-In addition, employer-dependant access to permanent status dramatically increases the risk that a worker becomes undocumented and lose the right to permanency because of conditions outside their control such as employer or immigration consultant’s fraud or negligence.
+In addition, employer-dependent access to permanent status dramatically increases the risk that a worker becomes undocumented and loses the right to permanency because of conditions outside their control such as an employer or immigration consultant’s fraud or negligence

-No matter their skills levels, work experience, or type of intended occupation, all workers coming to Canada – including those who intend to work as household or farm worker – must be able to independently access permanent status upon arrival, if they wish to do so.
+No matter their skill levels, work experience, or type of intended occupation, all workers coming to Canada – including those who intend to work as household or farm workers – must be able to independently access permanent status upon arrival, if they wish to do so.

 Association for the Rights of Household and Farm Workers (RHFW)